How to Find an Immigration Lawyer That’s Right for You

 Attorney in library explains how to find an immigration lawyer

 The U.S. immigration system can be overwhelming.
 An attorney can help you navigate that journey.
-For people with straight forward cases, CitizenPath has been an affordable way to easily prepare USCIS forms correctly.
+For thousands of customers over the past 10 years, CitizenPath has been an reliable and affordable way to easily prepare USCIS forms correctly.
+We're a good solution for people with straight forward situations.
 Our service was created by lawyers, but we are not a legal service.
 For individuals with more complicated cases, including applicants with a criminal history or immigration violations, we recommend the help of an immigration lawyer.
 And we want to help you find an immigration lawyer that’s right for you.

 You deserve a good lawyer.
 While the most experienced lawyers tend to be more expensive, there are plenty of skilled immigration lawyers if you know how to find them.
 Regardless if you’re working with a lawyer in private practice or non-profit, it’s important to find an immigration lawyer that is experienced and can help you navigate the complexity of your case.